 The next step is to complete the electronic Course Challenge or Special Project Request form.
 You will find the form and more information by clicking the link on the left-hand column for either Course Challenge or Special Project.
 Be sure to read the helpful hints located using the “I” buttons throughout the form.
-Your request will be reviewed by the appropriate faculty member who will confer with the division dean.
-You will be notified if the request is approved then you can make payment at the Cashiers Department.
+Your request will be reviewed by the appropriate faculty member, who will confer with the division dean.
+You will be notified if the request is approved — you can then make a payment at the cashier desk.

 What will this cost?

 At the present time, Course Challenges and Special Projects are not state-funded.
 A self-supporting fee of $225 is charged for each course challenge.
 There is no refund for unsuccessful challenges.
 The fee for a Special Project is $350.
 There is no refund for incomplete projects.

 Payment by credit card can be made over the phone (425.640.1563 or 425.640.1186); by mailing a check payable to Edmonds CC to the Cashier Department (at Edmonds Community College, 20000 –68th Ave.
 W, Lynnwood, WA 98036); or paying in person on the first floor of Lynnwood Hall on the main campus (address above).